-Mark James and Paul Azinger are among previous captains to have gone into print about their time in charge of Europe and the US in 1999 and 2008 respectively, but McGinley won’t follow suit.
+Mark James and Paul Azinger are among the previous captains to have gone into print about their time in charge of Europe and the United States in 1999 and 2008 respectively, but McGinley will not follow suit.

-“I want the players to know that what happens behind the scenes next year stays there and they can be free and open,” McGinley said yesterday.
+“I want the players to know that what happens behind the scenes next year stays there and they can be free and open,” McGinley said on Friday.
 “I won’t write a book.”

 McGinley was also careful not to reveal too much of what happened in the European team room in Chicago last year, when as vice-captain he witnessed first-hand the events which sparked the ’Miracle at Medinah’.

 Jose Maria Olazabal’s side trailed 10-4 on Saturday afternoon until Sergio Garcia and Luke Donald beat Tiger Woods and Steve Stricker and Rory McIlroy and Ian Poulter saw off Jason Dufner and Zach Johnson on the 18th green to reduce the deficit.

 That led to Poulter’s famous comment to his team-mates that ’We have a pulse’ and the following day Europe completed a record comeback from 10-6 down to win by a single point and retain the trophy.

 “We had a team meeting on Saturday night around 10pm which lasted for 20 minutes and if you had sat and observed a team that was four points behind, you would have come out and called your bookie to find out what their odds were,” McGinley added before receiving the 2013 PGA recognition award for his outstanding service and contribution to the game of golf.